 - Student testimonials (limited to five) from current or former students that address effectiveness, uniqueness and general quality of teaching

 - Nominee’s curriculum vitae

-Nominations and supporting materials must be submitted by the divisional dean, who may establish an earlier deadline.
-Submit an electronic version as one “unlocked” PDF email attachment to MUProvostAwards@missouri.edu, naming each document starting with the applicant’s last name followed by a document reference (i.e., Jones-Shutz application).
+Nominations and supporting materials must be submitted by the Divisional Dean, who may establish an earlier deadline.
+Submit an electronic version as a single PDF attachment via email to MUProvostAwards@missouri.edu.
+Name the file as follows: YearShutz_LastFirst (e.g., 2024Shutz_TigerTruman).
+Original hard copies of the proposal packet are no longer required.

 |2020||Julie Elman, Women’s & Gender Studies|

 |2015||Leigh Neier, Learning, Teaching & Curriculum|